Scroll to top

 In my case, you had to wait a year for a 5-minute phone call with the best specialist.
 You then waited another 7 months to see him in person.
 If he thought you needed surgery, his waitlist was 1.5 years long.

 But what’s worse is that there’s no compassion in dealing with it.
 Infertility is a very emotional thing for women.
 Our reproductive organs are literally failing us, and there’s the very real possibility that we won’t have children.
 But the healthcare system deals with it like a common cold.
-For the specialist appointment, you’re sent to a ward full of pregnant women, with a wall of babies, all while you’re battling infertility.
+For the specialist appointment, they send you to a ward filled with pregnant women and a wall of babies, all while you’re battling infertility.

 I had spent 7 months waiting for this appointment, expecting to finally get the surgery that would clear up my endometriosis and help my fertility.
-Then, in 10 minutes I was told that any surgery to remove the endometrial tissue would leave too much scar tissue to have a kid.
-Essentially, I was told there was virtually no hope for having kids, and the doctor left the office while I cried.
+Then, in 10 minutes, they told me that any surgery to remove the endometrial tissue would leave too much scar tissue for me to conceive.
+Essentially, they informed me that there was virtually no hope for having kids, and the doctor left the office while I cried.

 I felt very helpless, even tricked by medical practitioners, who made endometriosis seem like not a big deal.
-It’s barely treated as an illness, yet the way it’s progressing in people, it has the potential to ruin your life.
+Medical professionals barely treat it as an illness, yet its progression in people has the potential to ruin lives.
 It should have been stated at age 21 that this is a chronic illness, not something to “go home and rest off”.

 1 in 10 women have endometriosis, but there are no programs or financial support.
 Luckily, IVF is covered in Ontario, but it’s a long process to get there as you have to prove everything else doesn’t work.
 Where is the support for all the women dealing with this debilitating disease that causes infertility?
 Why isn’t egg freezing covered for women with endometriosis?
 I believe if men had this issue, there would be support offered.